evertonjuniti/sjcam-owncast-aws/Instructions/README.md

 ##### Não esqueça de desfazer as regras conforme as instruções acima, isso é necessário para assegurar acessos mínimos para evitar riscos de acessos indesejados

+#### Agora amos instalar e configurar a instância do Proxy na Subnet Pública e fazer um segundo teste com a SJCAM SJ11

 >[en-us]

-In this step, we'll configure the EC2 instance for the Proxy to install and configure HAProxy, and the EC2 instance for Owncast to install and configure Owncast
+In this step we will configure the EC2 instance related to Owncast for installing and configuring Owncast and the EC2 instance related to the Proxy for installing and configuring HAProxy

-We'll start with the Owncast instance in the Private Subnet, so we can perform a first test with the SJCAM SJ11
+#### We'll start with the Owncast instance in the Private Subnet, so we can perform a first test with the SJCAM SJ11

 ##### Note: We'll be making adjustments to the Route Table, NACL, and Security Group (all via VPC service) just to enable testing.
 I'll explain what to do and how to undo them at the end